volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 export default store;
 ```

-The store is the result of executing **createStore** function, which takes **rootReducer** as the first argument and middlewares as the second.
+The store is the result of executing the **createStore** function, which takes **rootReducer** as its first argument and middlewares as its second argument.

-**rootReducer** is a combination of all reducers that exist in your app.
+**rootReducer** is a combination of all reducers present in your app.

-**rootSaga** is a combination of all sagas that exist in your app.
+**rootSaga** is a combination of all sagas present in your app.

-As your app grows more complex, it's a good idea to split your reducers and sagas into separate functions.
+As your app gets more complex, it's a good idea to split your reducers and sagas into separate functions.

-As you may have noticed, **rootReducer** and **rootSaga** do not exist yet, so let's add them.
+As you might have noticed, **rootReducer** and **rootSaga** do not exist yet, so let's add them.

 ## Step 4: Create Root Reducer